 NYC Housing Connect, also know as the housing lottery, is an online housing portal for searching and applying for affordable housing in New York City.
 Potential tenants are selected at random.
 Applying and qualifying for housing is not guaranteed.
-It can be a very long wait to be selected for an interview.
+It can be a very long wait to be selected for an eligibility appointment.

 - Register at NYC Housing Connect.
 You will need to provide a valid e-mail address and basic contact information.
 Only one account per household may be created and the information can be updated at any time.

 - Enter your household information, including employment and income information for you and all household members (please note that if you have a government provided rental voucher, you may apply for all developments on the portal and will qualify as long as you fit within the income guidelines).
+Click here to read more about income requirements in the NYC Housing Connect Applying for Affordable Housing: Applicant Income Guide

 - Enter any other information asked related to your current landlord (if any), reason for moving, and assets (if any)